The-AI-Alliance/trust-safety-user-guide/README.md

 The `--baseurl` flag effectively supports the simple URL, `localhost:4000`.
 (Without it, the URL would be `localhost:4000/The-AI-Alliance/trust-safety-user-guide/`.)
 The `--incremental` flag lets you edit the pages and refresh the browser tab to see the updates immediately.

+> [!NOTE]
-> **Note:** Well, more or less immediately.
+> Well, more or less immediately.
 It can take several seconds for new pages to be generated and sometimes you'll get weird behaviors if you change URL paths, etc. So, occasionally it is useful to _control-c_ in the terminal and rerun `make view-local`.

+> [!TIP]
-> **Pro Tip:** `make view-pages` opens the _published_ GitHub Pages in a browser tab.
+> `make view-pages` opens the _published_ GitHub Pages in a browser tab.

 ### Now Edit!